 Governmental fund financial statements (i.e., balance sheet and statement of revenues, expenditures, and changes in fund balances) are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are available when they are collectable within the current period or soon enough thereafter to pay liabilities of the current period.
 Revenues susceptible to accrual are property taxes, interest on investments, and intergovernmental revenues.
 Interest on invested funds is recognized when earned.
-Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
+Expenditures generally are recorded when a liability is incurred, as under the accrual accounting basis.
+However, debt service expenditures, as well as expenditures related to claims and judgments, are recorded only when payment is due.
+Compensated absences are accrued as a liability as benefits are earned by employees.